wogscpar/Vasync-Vim/README.md

 # README #
 ### What is this repository for? ###

-This is a simple implementation for runnning background tasks in vim.
+This is a simple implementation for runnning background tasks in vim 7.

 ### How do I get set up? ###
 Setup: